Bluetooth: Peripheral HIDS mouse

-Simulate moving the mouse pointer 5 pixels to the left.
+Simulate moving the mouse pointer five pixels to the left.

-When pairing/bonding, press this button to confirm the passkey value that is printed on the COM listener to pair/bond with the other device.
+When pairing, press this button to confirm the passkey value that is printed on the COM listener to pair with the other device.

 - Button 2:

-Simulate moving the mouse pointer 5 pixels upward.
+Simulate moving the mouse pointer five pixels up.

-When pairing/bonding, press this button to reject the passkey value that is printed on the COM listener to prevent pairing/bonding with the other device.
+When pairing, press this button to reject the passkey value that is printed on the COM listener to prevent pairing with the other device.

 - Button 3:

-Simulate moving the mouse pointer 5 pixels to the right.
+Simulate moving the mouse pointer five pixels to the right.

 - Button 4:

-Simulate moving the mouse pointer 5 pixels downward.
+Simulate moving the mouse pointer five pixels down.